hanseaston/pandemic-produce-delivery-project/README.md

 # Join our open-source Project!

 This is a **beginner-friendly** open-source project aimed for **social good**.
 We are always looking for more people, like you, to contribute!

 Open-source project is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
-It also is a perfect place for anyne to hone their programmign skills and share their visions and ideas with like-minded others.
+It also is a perfect place for anyne to hone their programming skills and share their visions and ideas with like-minded others.
 Here are three major reasons as to why you should contribute to our open-source project!
  - Collaboration: Open source projects can accept changes from anybody in the world.
 It is truly a diverse workspace.
- - Adoption and remixing: Open source projects can be used by anyone for nearly any purpose.
-People can even use it to build other things.
+ - Adoption: Open source projects can be used by anyone for nearly any purpose.
+People can use it to build other things.
- - Transparency: Anyone can inspect an open source project for errors or inconsistencies and making small and big improvements everyday!
+ - Transparency: Anyone can inspect an open source project for errors and making small and big improvements.

 <p> My personal belief on open-source </p>
 <p> Contributing first time can be hard.
 Why?
 Personal experince </p>